alprbykn/cnh/README.md

 # cnh
-home page with coingecko api + bootstrap table + internal image files using html-css-js-php-mysql-xampp with the database connection looks like that
+responsive home page with coingecko api + bootstrap table + internal image files using html-css-js-php-mysql-xampp with the database connection looks like that